 There are no monthly service fees, but both the savings and money market requires a $100 minimum deposit while term CDs require a $1,000 minimum.

-Continue reading below to see a side-by-side comparison between CIT Bank and Wells Fargo, so you can see which one offers the services you need the most.
+Continue reading below to see a side-by-side comparison between the two banks, so you can see which one offers the services you need the most.